EthanKolano/Logos/README.md

+I'll give a brief description of each file here cuz like yeah

+Logo (vector) -
 The SVG (Scalable vector graphic) is a vector render of the logo so it can be infinitely upscaled or downscaled and won't (hopefully) lose any detail or become pixelated.
 It is a little bit harder to work with however, but I thought it would be nice to have.